crolllab/IBIOL-compute-resources/README.md

 Single commands can be provided using the `wrap` option: `sbatch --wrap="your command1 here"`

 Options for the `sbatch` command:
-- `-p normal.1000h` to specify that the job can run a maximum of 1000 hours.
+- `-p normal.1000h` to specify that the job can run a maximum of 1000 hours. `-p normal.12h` for jobs with a maximum of 12h.
 The default queue is `normal.168h`.
 - `-c 4` to specify that the job needs 4 CPUs.
 The default is 1 CPU.
 Make sure that your command is parallelized and configured to use multiple CPUs to avoid blocking resources.
 - `-o output_file.txt` to specify the output file.
 The default is `slurm-<jobID>.out`.
 - `--mem=8G` to specify that the job needs 8 GB of RAM.
 The default is 1 GB.